OhadR/Authentication-Flows-client/README.md

 after: Spring checks that the account credentials are non-expired. this is great for implementations that forces the user to change his password once in a while.

+IMPORTANT: in Spring, once the account is locked, or disabled, etc - the "Authentication Failure Listener" will not be called! (in my old algorith, I handled the 'locks', so as far as Spring concerned, the account was never locked, or password was never expired.

 TODO:
 remember me - decide what to do